-As we come to celebrate St Patrick's Day again we should remember those who came before and suffered enormously in the New World.
+As we celebrate Irish American Heritage Month, we should remember those who came before and suffered enormously in the New World.

 The New World of America was not, for them, a tale of redemption and rising from the depths of poverty.
 Instead, it was a life of toil and hardship and hard times.

-Indentured servitude in the Americas was the faith of hundreds of thousands of young Irish men and women transported to North America in the 18th century.
+Indentured servitude in the Americas was the fate of hundreds of thousands of young Irish men and women transported to North America in the 18th century.

 Many were hoodwinked with false promises, others were brought against their will, many had their passage paid but were forced to work as virtual slaves for periods ranging usually from five to ten years.